NOVA MCP Server

 • Only group owners can add/revoke members

-• Member revocation triggers automatic key rotation
+• Member revocation triggers automatic TEE key rotation

-• All operations logged on NEAR blockchain
+• All operations logged on NEAR blockchain; Shade attestations verified on-chain

 Security Considerations